wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

 make up your own mind" and "strong" as "I am voting this way, and I really think you should too!".

 In an effort to support the reader doing their own research, I will do my best to cite sources in my comments.
-Time permitting, I'll also include a list of additional resources that I thing are quality guides to the politics of the city.
+Time permitting, I'll also include a list of additional resources that I think are quality guides to the politics of the city.

 ## City